nikclayton/powercoders.org/site/content/program/_index.md

       pwc-red">Istanbul</a>

-      <p>Sign up for our newsletters so we keep you posted about our events and
+      Sign up for our newsletters so we keep you posted about our events and next steps.
-      next steps.</p>

       <a href="http://eepurl.com/c3pB1H" class="btn waves-effect waves-light